David Holt (politician): First term

-During the COVID-19 pandemic, Holt proclaimed a state of emergency on the first day a local case was identified in March 2020, put Oklahoma City into "shelter in place", and was continuously aggressive in addressing the pandemic.
-When Oklahoma City experienced a second peak in the summer of 2020, Holt supported a mask ordinance.
+On the day that the first local COVID-19 case was identified during the pandemic, Holt proclaimed a state of emergency, issued a "shelter in place" order for Oklahoma City, and maintained an aggressive response throughout the crisis.
+When the city experienced a second peak in the summer of 2020, he supported a mask ordinance.
 Eleven months into the pandemic, Oklahoma City had a death rate lower than all but six other large cities, and 27% lower than the rest of Oklahoma.
+In the Houston Law Review, Matthew Welsh wrote that, during the pandemic, Holt hid replies on social media that questioned the vaccine's efficacy or Oklahoma City's vaccination rate.
+Holt also hid replies that included profanity or asked that he pick up yard signs after a campaign.
+Welsh argued Holt's actions likely violated the 1st Amendment.

 During the 2020 protests following the murder of George Floyd in Minneapolis, Holt attended protests.
 He met with Black Lives Matter leaders and created a task force to look at law enforcement policies and a task force to look at reinstatement of the city's Human Rights Commission.

 On April 19, 2020, the 25th anniversary of the Oklahoma City bombing, Holt spoke at the ceremony.
 In March 2021, he opened a $288 million convention center.
 In May 2021, Holt authored and passed legislation to repeal 85% of Oklahoma City's occupational licenses.
 In July 2021, he and other Oklahoma City leaders announced their support for the expansion of Tinker Air Force Base, Oklahoma City's largest employer.
 In September 2021, Holt and tribal leaders opened the new First Americans Museum, a $175 million facility dedicated to telling the Native American story.
-Holt spoke at the opening ceremony as the city's first Native American mayor.

 In June 2021, a publicly released poll of Oklahoma City voters found that Holt was favored by Republicans 54%-19% and by Democrats 61%-12%.
 The pollster wrote, "In today's political environment, it is very unusual to see a candidate who is able to draw such support from members of both parties."
 In April 2022, Holt led a delegation of 12 mayors to Israel, where they met with various officials, including the mayors of Tel Aviv and Jerusalem.